 A minor shall consist of at least 15 credit hours with a grade of C- or higher and a cumulative grade point average of at least 2.0 in the minor field.
 (A minimum of 2 courses totaling at least 6 credit hours must be taken while in residence at IU Northwest.)
+Up to three courses (9 cr. max) taken to satisfy the major (Group Va) may be used to satisfy requirements for the minor.

 Students may pursue a minor in a different discipline than their major.
-For instance, a French major may pursue a sociology minor, but a French major cannot pursue a French minor.
+For instance, a French major may pursue a sociology minor, but a Chemistry major cannot pursue a Chemistry minor.